markziemann/docker_for_r_tutorial/README.md

 Confirm on GitHub that the changes have propagated.
 If you don't like GitHub you can use another service like GitLab or Codeberg.

-## Step 3: Make an account on Dockerhub
+## Step 3: Make an account on Dockerhub (optional; but recommended)

+This is only neccessary if you want to upload and share your image on DockerHub.
 Go to the [Dockerhub website](https://hub.docker.com/) and create an account.
 Then at the command line use the `docker login` command to establish your identity.
-This is an important step for sharing the newly created Docker image to Dockerhub later on.
+You can skip this step if you want to share your image in other ways, like Biocontainers or uploading the image to Zenodo.

 ## Step 4: Make a Dockerfile